v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-4-buildagent.md

 ## Setup build output folder

-28. Create a folder C:\BuildOutput.
+28. Create a folder c:\BuildOutput.
 Completed builds will be put here.

 ## Set up Perforce build user workspace

-29. Use p4v and log in as the build user.
+29. Open p4v (Perforce Visual Client) and log in as the build user.

 30. Configure the workspace as follows: